Established in 1986

 Section 4.
 Executive Committee meetings shall be held at the discretion of the President provided that each of the members of the Committee is notified at least seven (7) days prior to the meeting.

-Amendments accepted for future consideration and circulation shall be printed and circulated with a ballot to all members in good standing of the Specialty Section.
-A two-thirds affirmative vote of the ballots returned within 30 days shall be necessary for adoption of any amendment.

 Section 2.
+Amendments accepted for future consideration shall be forwarded to the Specialty Section Staff Liaison to be circulated with a ballot to all members in good standing of the Specialty Section.
+A two-thirds affirmative vote of the ballots returned within the specified time frame shall be necessary for adoption of any amendment.

+Section 3.
 Amendments to these Bylaws must be approved by the Council of the Society of Toxicology before they become effective.
-This is done to insure the Section that future changes in these Bylaws will have the same focus as the original, which was approved.
+This is done to ensure that future changes in these Bylaws will have the same focus as the original, which was so approved.